 June 2, 2025, 10:49 am | Read time: 5 minutes

-This week in Cologne, the ANGA COM is taking place, where the Berlin-based manufacturer AVM is unveiling several new devices.
+This week, ANGA COM is taking place in Cologne, where Berlin-based manufacturer AVM is unveiling several new devices.
 Among them is an outdoor Wi-Fi repeater and several new Wi-Fi 7 routers.
-AVM is also showcasing some of its already well-known devices.
+AVM also has some familiar devices in tow.

 The trade fair in Cologne runs from June 3 to 5 and covers topics related to broadband, television, and online services.
-AVM, a network equipment provider, traditionally uses ANGA COM to introduce new devices and services.
-This year, the company is unveiling three new Fritzboxes with Wi-Fi 7 for fiber-optic and DSL connections, as well as new mesh sets and repeaters for indoor and outdoor use.
+As a network equipment provider, AVM traditionally uses ANGA COM to showcase new devices and services.
+This year, the company is introducing three new Fritzboxes with Wi-Fi 7 for fiber and DSL connections, as well as new mesh sets and repeaters for indoor and outdoor use.
 The focus is particularly on AVM’s first outdoor Wi-Fi repeater, the Fritz!Repeater 1610 Outdoor.

 Fritz!Repeater 1610 Outdoor Brings Wi-Fi to the Garden

 With the Fritz!Repeater 1610 Outdoor, AVM is introducing a device specifically designed for outdoor use for the first time.
-The housing is IP54 certified, making it resistant to dust and splashing water.
-The repeater supports the Wi-Fi 6 standard and offers up to 2400 Mbps in the 5 GHz band and up to 600 Mbps in the 2.4 GHz range.
+The housing is IP54-certified, making it resistant to dust and splashes.
+The repeater supports the Wi-Fi 6 standard and offers up to 2400 Mbps in the 5 GHz band and up to 600 Mbps in the 2.4 GHz band.
 Power and data are supplied via a single cable through “Power over Ethernet” (PoE+).
 Additionally, a Gigabit LAN port is available.

 The repeater can be seamlessly integrated into the Fritz! mesh but can also be operated with any standard router via LAN.
-This makes it suitable not only for home Fritzbox networks but also for third-party networks.
+This makes it suitable not only for the home Fritzbox network but also for third-party networks.

 Technical Details: